cisagov/prescup-challenges/pc4/team/round3-a-round-orange/solution/README.md

 > **Note:** Notice that we added `2>&1` right after the command (It is currently encoded but, it is there).
 This will allow us to redirect the output to, in this case, the terminal and, in upcoming commands, to BurpSuite.

-5. We are going to use this step to give you a brief explanation on what is going on so far.
-If you understand what we are doing so far, you can skip to step `6`
+5. We are going to use this step to give you a brief explanation so far.
+If you understand, then you can skip to Step 6.

-Brief explanation of what the python script is doing:
+##### Brief explanation of what the python script does:

-- We first import what we need.
+- First, import what we need.
-- Then, the script is preparing the xml payload.
+- Then, script is preparing the xml payload.
-- Next, we prepare a `for` loop that will iterate the last octet of the `20.20.20.x` IP from 1 to 255 and send the following payload:
+- Next, we prepare a `for` loop that iterates the last octet of the `20.20.20.x` IP from 1 to 255 and send the following payload:
 ```
 http://10.10.10.175/index.php?tips=Tip-1;ping -c 2 20.20.20.' + ip  + '2>&1'
 ```
-- What that payload does is simply the following:
+- What that payload does:
 ```
 ping -c 2 20.20.20.x 2>&1
 ```

-Brief explanation of what is happening throughout the challenge so far:
+##### Brief explanation of challenge solution so far:

 - We are exploiting an XXE vulnerability on the `10.5.5.59` that allows you to read files on that system.
-- We are using that vulnerability to our advantage to develop a scanner that will let us know if there is another web hosted on the `10.10.10.0/24` network.
+- We are using that vulnerability to develop a scanner that will let us know if there is another website hosted on the `10.10.10.0/24` network.
-- That python script lets you know that there is another website hosted at `10.10.10.175` and upon exploring it, you will notice that you can perform command injection.
+- That python script tells us there is another website hosted at `10.10.10.175` and that you can perform command injection.
-- Now, remember, you read the `fib_trie` file and there were only two networks on the `space-guide`.
+- Recall that you read the `fib_trie` file and there were only two networks on the `space-guide`.
 This means that this website you found is hosted somewhere else.
-- In theory, what this means is, that by having read access on the `10.5.5.59` system (`space-guide`), you found a way to perform commands in the `10.10.10.175` unknown new system.
+- By having read access on the `10.5.5.59` system (`space-guide`), you found a way to perform commands in the `10.10.10.175` unknown new system.
-- You also noticed that the `space-guide` system has two networks, `10.5.5.59` and `10.10.10.10` and that the new, unknown system, also has two networks, `10.10.10.175` and `20.20.20.20`.
+- You noticed that the `space-guide` system has two networks, `10.5.5.59` and `10.10.10.10` and that the new, unknown system, also has two networks, `10.10.10.175` and `20.20.20.20`.

 Let's continue...

 6. We saved the script as `ping.py`.
-Now, to make things easier, we are running the script with a `grep` like below so that we can only see which IP returned bytes back to us:
+Now, to make things easier, we are running the script with a `grep` so we can only see which IP returned bytes back to us:

 ```
 python3 ping.py | grep "bytes from 20.20.20"